EU banks outside euro zone likely to overcome stress test divide

 POCKETS OF DISCONTENT

-Pockets of discontent remain and some lenders may not be ready to provide all the information that supervisors require.
+Pockets of discontent remain and some lenders may not be able to provide all the information that supervisors require.

-In Hungary, the central bank said its banks would not be able to "meet the entire range" of the data needed for the stress tests, and would not use the EBA definitions until they become mandatory at the end of 2014.
+In Hungary, the central bank said that its banks would not be able to "meet the entire range" of the data needed for the stress tests, and maintained the country was not alone.

+"Not only Hungarian financial institutions are affected by this problem.
+The majority of the European financial institutions affected have faced this problem," the central bank told Reuters, declining to give further details.

 One senior EU supervisor, who asked for his nationality not to be disclosed, said he saw no connection between the plans of the ECB and of his own non-euro zone authority.